 Despite my denial and the denial of those around me, it was there.
 All up in my shit.

 Most of the realization came after I did EMDR — a treatment process that literally changed my life.
 It was the first time I could look directly at my past without having to relive it through talk therapy.
 I didn’t have to decide what was trauma and what wasn’t.
 I needed someone to take that decision out of my hands because it was a decision I couldn’t make.
-I had
+I had been brainwashed to believe I was a liar, a manipulator, and a person who enjoys playing the victim.

 I went to EMDR not necessarily because I wanted treatment, but because I knew this shit was holding me back from being successful in business.
 I was ready to go big, and I couldn’t go big if I believed I was a fraud.